freak532486/ShapeCorners/README.md

     - `Radius=20,50,30,10`: Top Left has 20; Top Right has 50; Bottom Right has 30; Bottom Left has 10
 - `Type`: `Rounded` or `Chiseled`
 - `SquareAtScreenEdge`: Square off corner at when window edge is at screen edge.
 Boolean `true` or `false`.
+- `SquareOnFullscreen`: Square off all corners when application is running in fullscreen.
+Boolean `true` or `false`
 - `FilterShadow`: Since there is no way to change corners of shadow layer, you might want to remove shadow layer out.
 Boolean `true` or `false`.
 - `Whitelist`: List of window class names that will be forced to apply ShapeCorners.
 Separate them by `,`.
 E.g.:
     - `Whitelist=conky`